 Sustainable living means a variety of things to many people.
 To some, it might mean a zero-waste life style.
 To others, it means growing a garden to feed your own family or community.
 Keep reading to understand what sustainable living is, why we could all be a bit more sustainable, and how sustainable living can help you improve your life.

 As an Amazon Associate, I earn from qualifying purchases.
 This page might include affiliate links.
 In the event of a sale, I could receive a small commission at no cost to you.

 I can remember the first time I heard the phrase, “reduce, reuse, recycle”.
 Can you?

 I’m sure by now many have heard of the idea of sustainable living and ecological wellness.
 I believe that within the past ten years, there has been a shift in the people’s mindset about our values.
 Today, more and more people believe that “saving the environment” is a necessary responsibility that all humans hold.

-While I am not the picture of environmental activism or even a vegan for that matter, I do believe that I am responsible for being a good steward of the resources I’ve been given (i.e. the earth).
-And that part of being a good steward means not wasting and choosing to conserve when I can.
+While I am not the picture of environmental activism and I don’t eat vegan, I do believe that I am responsible for being a good steward of the resources I’ve been given (i.e. the earth).
+And that part of being a good steward means treating things with care, not wasting resources, and choosing to conserve when I can.